FormalLanguageConstrainedPathQuerying/CFPQ_PyAlgo/cfpq_eval/README.md

 ## Custom Tools Integration

-Additional CFPQ solvers can be supported to evaluation by implementing `AllPairsCflrToolRunner` interface and updating `run_appropriate_all_pairs_cflr_tool()` function.
+Custom CFPQ solvers can be evaluated by implementing `AllPairsCflrToolRunner` interface and updating `run_appropriate_all_pairs_cflr_tool()` function.